 "BRCA1 and BRCA2 are inherited in an autosomal dominant way, meaning the abnormal gene can be passed from one parent and cause disease," Fukui explains.
 "It is important that men test if they have a breast cancer susceptibility gene, as it may have implications for themselves and their children."

 Fukui also recommends both women and men schedule a standing annual wellness exam with their primary care physician to make sure there have not been any changes in their health over the past 12 months.

 Women who are at average risk should also have a screening mammogram every year starting at age 40.

 However, those who have an increased risk, such as those who test positive for BRCA1 or BRCA2, should begin mammography screening earlier.

 "Early detection is so important," Fukui says.
 "Most breast cancer, when caught early, can be cured."

-Studies show other factors can reduce a woman’s risk for developing breast cancer, including:
+Studies suggest other factors can reduce a woman's risk for developing breast cancer, including: